All About Dentures

 There is a lot of discussion on the other types of tooth replacement such as implants or bridges, but for some patients, dentures are the right choice.
 Age, number of missing teeth, and lifestyle can all impact what type of tooth replacement is the best fit for a particular individual.
 Some of the advantages of dentures over other tooth replacement procedures include:

 - Dentures are removable.
 Dentures can be removed at night to be cleaned.
 This allows for a more thorough cleaning than a simple brushing.

 - Dentures are less restrictive.
 Because dentures can be removed, there are less dietary restrictions than there may be with other procedures.
 A patient can simply remove their dentures before eating a sticky, hard to chew food without risking damaging their artificial teeth.

 - Dentures can replace multiple teeth at once.
 For patients who have lost multiple teeth, dentures are often the best option.
 Dentures can replace several teeth at once.
-Full dentures can replace all the teeth in a row, if needed.
+Full dentures can replace all the teeth in a

 - No need for extra procedures.
 Sometimes before being able to get dental implants, a patient will need a bone graft.
 With a denture, there is no need for time-consuming surgeries or restoration.

 Dentures are a good option for patients who have lost multiple teeth or who are looking for a less invasive replacement option.